Off-Peak HOV Lane Improvements

 After several years of intensive research, numerous studies and, most importantly, extensive public involvement efforts, the MIS determined that renovating the US 290 Corridor is a worthwhile investment in the community's future.
 It is TxDOT’s mission to work cooperatively to provide safe, effective and efficient movement of people and goods.
-It is important for you to know and understand what was recommended in the MIS because it set the course for the DEIS and beyond.

 Major Investment Study (MIS): Summary Report